MileHacker Logo

 Requirements & Road Conditions

-Renting a car provides flexibility for discovery Croatia.
-A valid national driving license and, for non-EU/EEA citizens, an International Driving Permit (IDP) are required.
-Minimum age for rental is typically 21 (25 for certain categories).
-A credit card in the main driver's name is for the deposit.
+Renting a car gives you the freedom to explore Croatia.
+A valid national driving license and, for non-CITIZENS of the eu/eea, an International Driving Permit (IDP) are required.
+Minimum age for rental is typically 21 (25 in some categories).
+A credit card in the main driver'the name is for the deposit.

 Road Network